NethermindEth/starknet.unity/Docs/Documentation.md

 ![import starknet.unity](assets/import-all.png)

-After importing the package, you should see a popup dialogue that prompts you to enter your RPC URL.
+After importing the package, you should see a popup dialogue that prompts you to select your preferred game engine and enter your RPC URL.
+If you are building on Dojo, you'll also be asked to enter the world address.

 In case you don't see this dialogue, you can always open it manually by going to `Starknet SDK > Setup`.

 ![rpc url](assets/rpc-node.png)